vasilakisfil/Introspected-REST/README.md

 Now, one could say that, APIs are not build with mind to last for decades and maybe that's the reason that this model hasn't seen much adoption.
-The former is true but even if the later is true could it mean that this model is not suitable for short-term APIs?
+The former is true but even if the latter is also true could it mean that this model is not suitable for short-term APIs?

 We firmly believe that REST is much better than any API that does not follow REST principles (even RESTfull APIs), even for short-term APIs.
 Networked services have very peculiar characteristics which, until now, only REST has fully addressed them.
 Being able to evolve your API without breaking the clients is critical.
+Imagine if you have deployed a client that talks to a networked API.
++explain why

 Given that, how can we have a simpler model than REST, yet have the same functionality of REST?

 As we will show, Introspected REST is an API architectural style that solves that.
-It's a similar model which is mostly based on
-Roy's REST model, brings the same advantages, but differentiates on key elements to make it simple, easier to test and easier to implement.
+It's not an implementation, it's not a spec either.
+It's an architectural style.
+Introspected REST is based on Roy's initial model but removes the need for runtime HATEOAS.
+Instead, the state is derived using instrospection.

+Eventually this brings the same advantages as Roy's model while being it's much simpler, much more flexible and backwarde compatible with any Restfull API.

 But first let's discuss about Networked Services.